 An average body mass index reduction from 44.3kg/m 2 to 34.2, 32.8, and 31.9, at 1year, 2year and 3years after the surgery respectively was reported in over 500 cases of gastric banding surgery.2

-Similar result was obtained in 178 patients who had laparoscopic gastric banding.
-The average percentage total body weight loss at 1, 2 and 3 years after surgery was 15.8%, 20.7% and 20.3%, respectively.3
+A similar result was obtained in 178 patients who had laparoscopic gastric banding.
+The average percentage total body weight loss at 1, 2 and three years after surgery was 15.8%, 20.7%, and 20.3%, respectively.3

 - Gastric Banding Surgery Overview

 - Cobourn C, Chapman MA, Ali A, Amrhein J. Five-Year Weight Loss Experience of Outpatients Receiving Laparoscopic Adjustable Gastric Band Surgery.
 Obesity Surgery.
 2013;23(7):903-910. doi:10.1007/s11695-013-0881-7.

 - Zinzindohoue F, Chevallier J, Douard R et al. Laparoscopic Gastric Banding: A Minimally Invasive Surgical Treatment for Morbid Obesity.
 Annals of Surgery.
 2003;237(1):1-9. doi:10.1097/00000658-200301000-00001.